BBITWestin/CI-CD-Pipeline-Challenges/Auth/AzAD_Setup.md

        - `External ID User Flow Administrator`
      - If you were able to create the Tennant yourself than you will automatically be granted `global admin`.

 2. CAUTION: Azure considers a "web application" to be a traditional web application that performs most of the application logic on the server.
 So for our purposes this will be our .NET Core Web API!!!
 Our Frontend app on the other hand is considered a SPA (single page applications) for app registration purposes!!!
-We will need to regeister **BOTH** our React App as well as our .NET Core web api.
+We will need to register **BOTH** our React App as well as our .NET Core web api.

    - I was able to complete 2A and 2B with the list of roles mentioned above.
 Meaning it's doable without `global admin`.
    - Make sure to copy the app secret values directly after generating them in these steps!
 "This secret value is never displayed again after you leave this page".